-- Use milk, eggs and butter that are at room temperature.
+Room temperature ingredients.
+Use milk, eggs, and butter that are at room temperature.

-- Preheat a heavy skillet so it’s ready to go as soon as the batter hits the pan.
-You either heat the skillet on the stove top or place it in the oven as it preheats.
+Prep.
+Preheat a heavy skillet so it’s ready to go as soon as the batter hits the pan.
+You either heat the skillet on the stovetop or place it in the oven as it preheats.

-- Allow the batter to rest before baking!
+Batter.
+Allow the batter to rest before cooking!
 This helps it to rise correctly.

-- Try flavoring the batter with cinnamon, allspice, ginger, nutmeg, vanilla or almond extract. ¼ – ½ tsp should do the trick
+Adding flavor.
+Try flavoring the batter with cinnamon, allspice, ginger, and nutmeg.
+You can also try vanilla extract or almond extract, ¼ – ½ tsp should do the trick.

-Can I make the batter ahead of time?
-Yes!
-In fact using cold batter helps create the tallest fluffiest pancake.
-Batter can be stored, covered, in the fridge for 1-2 days.
+Make ahead of time.
+Using cold batter helps create the tallest fluffiest pancake.
+The batter can be stored, covered, in the fridge for 1-2 days.
 Remove batter from the fridge while the oven and skillet are heating up.

-Make these this weekend!
+Make this Dutch baby recipe this weekend!
 I’m sure your family will love them and be begging for more.
 Enjoy!